AngelVillegasCruz/AngelVillegasCruz.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
+I am a Senior Institutional Research Analyst in the Office of Data Insights and Reporting at the University of Rochester.

+I specialize in advanced statistical techniques for applied research.
+My expertise includes data mining, experimental design, panel data analysis, regression analysis, sentiment analysis, text-as-data methods, and time series analysis.
+Proficient in R, Python, Tableau, and other tools, I have extensive experience in cleaning, manipulating, sub-setting, and visualizing complex datasets.

-I am currently a dual-title Ph.D. candidate in Political Science and Asian Studies at the Pennsylvania State University.
-I expect to defend my dissertation in 2024.
+I hold a dual-title Ph.D. in Political Science and Asian Studies from Pennsylvania State University.

-My dissertation examines how countries use social media to advance their foreign policy interests and whether these efforts can influence foreign public opinion.
-My substantive research interests include international affairs, public diplomacy, foreign policy, social media, and international political economy.
-My geographic areas of expertise are East Asia, particularly China, and Latin America.
-Methodologically, I focus on quantitative political science, computational social science, text analysis, survey experiments, and digital humanities.
+My academic research explores how countries leverage digital technologies, particularly social media, to advance their foreign policy goals.
+My regional expertise spans East Asia, especially China, and Latin America.
+Methodologically, I focus on quantitative analysis, computational social science, text analysis, survey experiments, and digital humanities.

-Moreover, I am proficient in advanced statistical techniques such as data mining, experimental design, panel data analysis, regression analysis, sentiment analysis, text-as-data methods, and time series analysis.
-Using R, Stata, Python, and other software, I have experience in cleaning, manipulating, sub-setting, and visualizing data.

-My research has been published, or is forthcoming, in <i> Foreign Policy Analysis, Journal of East Asian Studies, Journal of Public Diplomacy, Political Communication, Revista [IN]Genios, The Hague Journal of Diplomacy</i>, among others.
+My peer-reviewed articles have been published or are forthcoming in <i> Foreign Policy Analysis, Journal of East Asian Studies, Journal of Public Diplomacy, Political Communication, Revista [IN]Genios, South African Journal of International Affairs, The Hague Journal of Diplomacy</i>, among others.

-I also have experience teaching undergraduate courses in international relations and quantitative social science research methods, and I have worked as a teaching assistant for multiple courses.
-My teaching interests are closely related to my research, and I believe they mutually benefit each other.

-I received my M.A. in Political Science from the Pennsylvania State University in 2021 with specializations in International Relations and Comparative Politics.
+I also hold an M.A. in Political Science from the Pennsylvania State University in 2021 with specializations in International Relations and Comparative Politics.
 Prior to attending Penn State, I studied Mandarin Chinese for two years in Beijing and obtained an M.A. in International Relations from Beijing Normal University (北京师范大学).
-I also hold a B.A. in Sociology from the University of Puerto Rico, Rio Piedras Campus.
+I also hold a B.A. in Sociology from the University of Puerto Rico, Río Piedras Campus.

+My pronouns are he/his/him.
+Please view my research projects and other pages for more information about my work, or feel free to contact me via email [(angel.villegas.upr@gmail.com)](mailto:angel.villegas.upr@gmail.com).

 <!--
+My substantive research interests include international affairs, public diplomacy, foreign policy, social media, and international political economy.

 My teaching interests are closely related to my research, and I believe they mutually benefit each other.
 I am interested in teaching substantive courses in international relations, comparative politics, diplomacy, Chinese foreign policy, Chinese politics, social media and politics, U.S.-China relations, and international political economy.
 Additionally, I am interested in teaching courses on social science research methods, with a particular focus on quantitative analysis, text-as-data methods, and survey design and analysis.>
 -->

-My pronouns are he/his/him.
-Please view my CV, Research, and other pages for more information about my work, or feel free to contact me via email [(amv5718@psu.edu)](mailto:amv5718@psu.edu).